NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1b_selfpaced.md

    print(data[8][:5])
    print(data[8][::2])
    ```
-Now try changing your `DEBUG section` to print the 5th, first 5, and every other column of day from row 9 in `data`.
-To do this we will have to understand nested list indexing, where the first index determines the row, and the second determines the element from that row.
+In nested list indexing, the first index determines the row, and the second determines the element from that row.
 Also try printing `data[5:8][4]`, why doesn't this work?

-29. [git] Clean up the file (remove `DEBUG` section), stage the changes, and
+30. [git] Clean up the file (remove `DEBUG` section), stage the changes, and
    commit. (i.e., `git add mysci.py` and `git commit -m "Parsing file"`)

-Let's clean up the file, stage our changes, and commit.

 30. [python] Can you remember which column is which?
 Is time the first
    column or the second?
 Which column is the temperature?